 Excluding a string

-To search your logs but exclude a specific string, use the != operator:
+To exclude logs containing a specific string from your results, use the NOT operator:

 Querying for key/value pairs